-Palm Springs California is proud to be home and sponsor to a number of popular annual film festivals held each year in Palm Springs, the largest and most well-known of the film festivals is the Palm Springs International Film Festival, held the first half of January.
+Palm Springs California is proud to be home of and sponsor to a number of popular annual film festivals held each year in Palm Springs, Ca., the largest and most well-known of the film festivals is the Palm Springs International Film Festival, held the first week of January.

 The Palm Springs International Film Festival is dedicated to showcasing the work of exceptional, new and emerging talents as well as the celebrated work of established directors.
 The festival provides an industry-friendly launch pad for new films and filmmakers, combining the best aspects of a casual film marketplace with its well-established reputation as a great audience festival that filmmakers love to attend.

 The Palm Springs International Festival continues to grow at an impressive pace each year.

 A record number of screenings and box office ticket sales puts the Palm Springs International Film Festival in a top box office position among film festivals in the USA.